 Will you write more about Nicholas and Victoria from Forever Mine?
 What about Sebastian and Anna?

-The third story I’d like to write about Anna and Sebastian will be set in the time after the death of their son.
+The third book I’ve planned is a second chance romance between Anna and Sebastian.
+It will be set in the time period immediately after the death of their son.
 If you’ve read the letters Nicholas wrote to Victoria, you might remember that Sebastian was devastated by their first-born’s death.
 The story line will be about their estrangement as a result of Sebastian’s reaction to their son’s death, and how they find their way back to each other and their final HEA.
 This may or may not be a novella or a full length book.
 It depends on where the story takes me.

 I love helping fellow writers, but I am unable to give author quotes, assist with promotional efforts or read your book/manuscript.
 If I help one person, I am obligated to help another.
 On the rare occasion that I give a quote or recommend a book, it’s a read I’ve discovered on my own.
 Please note that I am unable to respond to requests for quotes or information on how to write.